To download a PDF of the full Program Guidelines, Click Here

 - Not-for-profit organizations are not eligible to apply.

-- Business owners who are: (1) employees and Steering Committee board members past and present of the New Economy Initiative (NEI), Detroit Economic Growth Corporation (DEGC), and the Community Foundation for Southeast Michigan (CFSEM); (2) current contractors affiliated with The New Economy Initiative and or the NEIdeas program; (3) current NEIdeas Jurors; (4) spouses and dependents of (a) employees and board members of NEI, DEGC, and CFSEM; (b) current contractors affiliated with the NEIdeas program; and (c) current NEIdeas Jurors; (5) employees of NEI grantee organizations; (6) NEIdeas Trustees and Ambassadors; and (7) past NEIdeas Winners are not eligible.
+- Business owners who are: (1) employees and Steering Committee board members past and present of the New Economy Initiative (NEI), Global Detroit, and the Community Foundation for Southeast Michigan (CFSEM); (2) current contractors affiliated with The New Economy Initiative and or the NEIdeas program; (3) current NEIdeas Jurors; (4) spouses and dependents of (a) employees and board members of NEI, Global Detroit, and CFSEM; (b) current contractors affiliated with the NEIdeas program; and (c) current NEIdeas Jurors; (5) employees of NEI grantee organizations; (6) NEIdeas Trustees and Ambassadors; and (7) past NEIdeas Winners are not eligible.

 Building A Strong Application